 The list below contains a variety of the most Husky-friendly crates available on the market today, and any of these would be a wonderful pick for your pup.

 - Divider panel allows your Husky to grow.

 - Plastic pan for quick cleaning.

 This Frisco dog crate is your standard crate.
 It’s the most versatile option, providing a great middle-ground between our other options, but it’s still secure and robust.
-Most Huskies will fall in between the 36-inch and 42-inch models.
+Most Huskies fall in between the 36-inch and 42-inch models.
 We highly recommend the 42-inch model if you have the room.
-The metal wire in this crate makes it the second most reliable option we’ve reviewed here – strong enough for Huskies who get mildly anxious or bored, but not for destructive Huskies or those with severe separation anxiety.
+The metal wire in this crate makes it the second most reliable option we’ve reviewed here – strong enough for Huskies who get mildly anxious or bored but not for destructive Huskies or those with severe separation anxiety.

 Merry Products Mahogany Wood Crate

 - Mahogany wood panel construction.

 - Includes easy-clean plastic tray.

 - Extremely durable.